 Offworld Trading Company

-This is a favourite from our list of top RTS games but makes a return here because at its core it’s a game about expanding your economic might and running an interstellar business.
+This is a favorite from our list of top RTS games but makes a return here because at its core it’s a game about expanding your economic might and running an interstellar business.
 There is a surprisingly intricate economic model here, with over a dozen resources to keep track of, as well as the player-driven market that will determine what’s worth investing in, and what isn’t.
 It also has a pretty cool single-player campaign, if multiplayer or sandbox isn’t your style.

 Offworld Trading Company has plenty of DLC available, including one that changes the setting from Mars to one of Jupiter’s moons, Io.
 The developer has since moved on to a historical 4X game – take a look at our Old World review to find out more.

 Managing that transformation means you have to learn a lot about fish.
 A lot.
 There are nearly 100 different species you can have in your aquarium and they all need different care routines and environments.
-You really have to strategise once you’ve got a large and bustling aquarium, so don’t expect this one on our list of the best relaxing games.
+You really have to strategize once you’ve got a large and bustling aquarium, so don’t expect this one on our list of the best relaxing games.

 Empire of Sin